ARA FC

-Ahmedabad Racquet Academy Football Club (commonly known as ARA FC Gujarat) is an Indian professional football club based in Ahmedabad, Gujarat.
-They have competed in the I-League 2nd Division.
+ARA Football Club is an Indian professional football club based in Ahmedabad, Gujarat.
+Founded in 2016, the club is nicknamed "Ahmedabad Alphas", and previously competed in I-League 2nd Division.
 ARA FC is the first professional team from Gujarat to compete in the nationwide league.
 The club also competes in Gujarat SFA Club Championship.

-Their reserve and youth teams play in both Hero Sub-Junior League and Hero Elite League, while women team is member of Indian Women's League.
+Their reserve and youth teams play in both Hero Sub-Junior League and Hero Elite League, while the women's team is a member of Indian Women's League.

 History

 Academy and early years

 Ahmedabad Racquet Academy (ARA) started its journey as a professional multi-sports academy in Ahmedabad, Gujarat, which mainly consists of racquet sports and has been running since 2011 and began participating in Ahmedabad Junior league.
 The football club was among the newest projects established by the academy in recent times as an initiative by owner Vikram Patel.

 Formation of club

 The existing academy owned by Patel emerged as ARA FC in 2016 to ensure development of football in the Indian state of Gujarat.
 On 19 July 2018, their academy were accredited and given two stars based on eligibility criteria, which allowed them to play in Youth League U18.
 ARA as a club became affiliated with Gujarat State Football Association (GSFA) in 2017, and began competing in the ADFA Premier Division League.